metalcycling/openstructure/modules/conop/doc/compoundlib.rst

   .. attribute:: inchi

-    The InChI code of this compound, e.g  '1S/H2O/h1H2' for water.
+    The InChI code of this compound, e.g  '1S/H2O/h1H2' for water, or an empty string if missing.
     Read-only.

     :type: :class:`str`